prahalad12345/yadv-dicom-imageprocessing/README.md

 ## License

-YaDV is completely free and open-source and licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+YaDV is completely free and open-source